totallyahuman445/Roblox-Entity-RA/README.md

 # Optimal Game Settings
 <img alt="Screenshot" src="https://github.com/totallyahuman445/Roblox-Entity-R-series/blob/main/Screenshot.png?raw=true" width="380px" align="right">
 R-series will not try to impose it's own baked in physics into your game, as a result however you are responsible for setting the game gravity to something realistic to prevent suspension crush.
-More dynamic suspension is sensitive to the extremely high default gravity to so use the following settings.
+More dynamic suspension is sensitive to the extremely high default gravity so use the following settings.

 57.75 Gravity in the WorkSpace (you will have to compensate the jump settings once you change the gravity, for realism set to 0.7m)